Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 Here’s what we recommend:

 - Join a Part D plan when you’re first eligible.
-For most people, this is when they turn 65.
+For most people, this is when they turn 65, and even if you don't have any ongoing prescriptions, these plans are really inexpensive (sometimes as low as $20 or less per month).
 However, your agent – or one of our experts here at Medicare Allies – can confirm that for you.

 - Don’t go over 60 days without a drug plan – this could be Part D or some other type of creditable drug plan (through your employer, for example).